The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 Morningstar Fair Value

 The investment analysis firm Morningstar provides fair value estimates for most dividend stocks.
-I use the free subscription I can access through my public library.

 Their fair value calculations are proprietary, but it comes down to discounting the future cash flows of the business back to present value.